megawac/Summarize.me/README.md

 Summarize.me
 =============

 A JSON resume generator and Github summarizer using a given `resume.json` file and some Github API calls.
+The templates are compiled through knockout.js, ajax done through jQuery and CSS generated through LESS.

 Yo heads up, this makes a bunch of API calls.
 The summary generated for Paul Irish needed about 225 requests and retrieved 400KB of data.
 I'm actively trying to reduce these figs.